 A Land Code is a basic land law.
 This law would replace some parts parts of the Indian Act that relate to land.
 Hiawatha First Nation and the Land Code Development Committee, made up of some of our citizens, has been developing the Land Code, which will address things like:

 - Rules and procedures for purchasing, selling and registering land

 - Financial accountability to citizens for land revenues (such as leases)

 A Land Code Will Not

 - Affect additions to reserves or land claims

 Land Code Process

-What are the Benefits of Having a Land Code?
+Benefits of a Land Code

 - First real recognition of Hiawatha’s right to manage its own lands and resources